 When you first start using the library you might find some unfamiliar words and phrases – our handy guide will help you make sense of it all.

 A range of free online courses to help you make the most of your Library is available.
 Some are subject specific, while some are more general.

 Try our course on Researching for Assignments, which is designed to introduce you to university research skills.
 You could also go through our Get Started Moodle at a pace which suits you and find out how to get started using the Library.

-Familiarise yourself with the Library through our online Get Started with the Library course.
+For a more detailed induction to the Library, you can complete our online course.
 Designed to help new students of all levels, you can progress through the stages from the comfort of home, at a pace that suits you.
-You’ll find a Library treasure hunt, information about reading lists and more.